jenkinsci/jenkins-charm/README.md

     juju deploy -n 5 jenkins-slave
     juju add-relation jenkins jenkins-slave

+Slaves will attempt to connect via JNLP on port 48484 by default.
+This is configurable, e.g.:

+    juju set jenkins jnlp-port=12345

 The default password for the 'admin' account will be auto-generated.

 You can set it using: